williamgilpin/howto/howto_pypi.md

 During development, continuously update your local installation by having a Terminal window directed to the location of `setup.py`, and periodically run

-	pip install --upgrade .
+	pip install -I --no-dependencies .

-This is much easier than trying to import locally from a path
+This is much easier than trying to import locally from a path.
+The `no-dependencies` flag ensures that pip does not try to reinstall all of the dependencies, especially packages like numpy that may have been installed using conda.

 ## Updating existing package